Python and Django ecosystems enable us to build web applications very, very fast

-As Python experts, we worked with a major French asset manager, who needed a Python agency to innovative asset management solutions.
+As Python experts, we worked with a global asset manager who needed a Python agency to build innovative asset management solutions.

-Using Python let us develop these modules rapidly and made it easy to create new backends on the fly.
+Using Python let us develop modules rapidly and create new backends on the fly.
 Furthermore, thanks to SQLAlchemy (an open source database library) we had no issue handling the massive database of our clients.